 As Community, we reach out to those in need and try always to provide ministries to meet the needs of the entire community.
 Please contact the parish office for more information about these opportunities or any ministry you would like to see made available.

-(AA) meets on a regular basis at 8:00 pm on Monday nights, while Al Anon En Español meets at 5:00 pm on Wednesday evenings.
-For more information on either group, please contact the Coordinator of Social Services at 210-696-0896, ext.
+(AA) meets on a regular basis at 8:00 pm on Monday nights.
+For more information on either group, please contact Mary Ann Skilling, Coordinator of Social Services, at 210-696-0896, ext.
 205.